 \textbf{Theorem~2} (Shiraishi--Takagi~\cite{Shiraishi2024}). \emph{For any $\rho, \rho'$ with $\mathcal{C}(\rho') \subseteq \mathcal{C}(\rho)$, there exists a catalyst $c$ and a covariant operation $\Lambda$ such that}

 \emph{That is, $\rho \to \rho'$ is achievable by correlated-catalytic covariant transformation.}

-Crucially, the mode inclusion condition is both necessary and sufficient: if $\mathcal{C}(\rho') \not\subseteq \mathcal{C}(\rho)$, then $R(\rho \to \rho') = 0$ and no catalytic transformation can achieve the conversion~\cite{Shiraishi2024}.
+Crucially, for full-rank $\rho$, the mode inclusion condition is both necessary and sufficient: if $\mathcal{C}(\rho') \not\subseteq \mathcal{C}(\rho)$, then $R(\rho \to \rho') = 0$ and no catalytic transformation can achieve the conversion~\cite{Shiraishi2024}.
 (The full-rank requirement is satisfied automatically for any finite noise channel applied to a pure state.)
 This provides a sharp classification of state pairs into recoverable ($R = \infty$) and irrecoverable ($R = 0$) at the level of the asymptotic rate; when only a strict subset of the target's modes survives, full recovery is impossible but partial reconstruction of the surviving modes remains available (Sec.~\ref{sec:threshold}).

 We note that Theorem~2 establishes \emph{correlated catalysis}: the output state $\tau = \Lambda(\rho \otimes c)$ satisfies $\mathrm{Tr}_C[\tau] = \rho'$ and $\mathrm{Tr}_S[\tau] = c$, but $\tau \neq \rho' \otimes c$ in general (the system and catalyst may be correlated in $\tau$).
 This is weaker than \emph{strict catalysis} ($\tau = \rho' \otimes c$), which imposes additional constraints~\cite{Shiraishi2024}.
 For CQEC, correlated catalysis suffices: the catalyst is reusable because its reduced state is preserved, regardless of correlations with the recovered system.
 However, correlations between the catalyst and recovered system have operational consequences: (i)~the system--catalyst correlations in $\tau$ mean that the recovered state $\rho' = \mathrm{Tr}_C[\tau]$ may differ from the state obtained by measuring the catalyst and post-selecting, and (ii)~over multiple reuse cycles, correlations could accumulate in the joint state, potentially degrading effective catalyst quality.
-In our 100-cycle durability test (Sec.~\ref{sec:durability}), the catalyst deviation remains below $10^{-12}$ per cycle, indicating that correlation accumulation is negligible at this system size.
+Our 100-cycle numerical check (Sec.~\ref{sec:durability}) is consistent with this but does not test it independently, since the effective implementation carries the catalyst forward by construction.